wsmelojr/aulacripto/hyperledger/README.md

 Our experiment uses the [Paillier Cryptosystem](https://en.wikipedia.org/wiki/Paillier_cryptosystem) to implement homomorphic encryption.
 This system is easy of implementing and serve as a proof of concept to demonstrate simple use cases related to homomorphic encryption and computing in a blockchain.

-We adopt [Hyperledger Fabric 1.4 LTS](https://hyperledger-fabric.readthedocs.io/en/release-1.4/) as our blockchain platform.
-We configure a basic blockchain network which delivers a homomorphic computing chaincode.

 The complete description of the experiment idea can be found in our respective paper, which can be downloaded from ...